Assistance dog in rented property

 - For a fuller breakdown of the post-1 May 2026 reform framework, use legacy Section 21 checker for the underlying rule set.

-- If you need the route-specific rules on the post-1 May 2026 reform framework, start with section 13 checker so you can check the dates and documents against your own case.
+- If you need the route-specific rules on pet request rights, start with Pet permission request letter for rented property so you can check the dates and documents against your own case.

 Sources used for this guide